Timmy Regisford: Career

 Regisford start deejaying in his teen years.

 In 1981, he started in music production by collaborating with Boyd Jarvis, who had a Yamaha CS-15 synthesizer.
 Regisford heard Jarvis play dubs over some local DJs at a club and asked Jarvis to collaborate with him.
 Soon they were making music at Regisford's place with the addition of a drum machine and a tape recorder.
 He landed some remix jobs, which led Jarvis to get a record deal.

 He hosted a radio show, Saturday Night Dance Party, on WBLS with Jarvis.

-In 1991, he founded and a residency at The Shelter nightclub in NYC, where he became known for his long and soulful sets that blended Afro-jazz, Latin jazz, house, disco, funk, and R&B.
+In 1991, he founded a residency at The Shelter nightclub in NYC, where he became known for his long and soulful sets that blended Afro-jazz, Latin jazz, house, disco, funk, and R&B.

 In 1988, Regisford began working as an A&R executive and producer for record labels such as Atlantic Records and MCA Records.
 He produced and remixed tracks for artists such as Diana Ross, Stevie Wonder and Bobby Womack, and helped to introduce the world to the sound of house music.

 Over the years, Regisford has continued to work as a DJ, producer, and remixer, collaborating with artists such as Sade, Madonna, and Chaka Khan.
 He released his own albums and mixtapes.

 Regisford is widely regarded as a pioneer of the house music genre, and was inducted into the Dance Music Hall of Fame.
 He continues to tour the world.